brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 ## What we are going to build

 We will build a simple _Student Portfolio_ website in this tutorial.
-A student portfolio website acts as a way to introduce yourself to anyone in the internet and help showcase your skills.
+A student portfolio website acts as a way to introduce a student to anyone in the internet and help showcase his or her skills.

 We will cover following things in our website: